 Some in Manang have attempted to control the canine population by culling them with poison, but this sets off a chain reaction of other problems.

 Poisoned dogs die a very slow death and their carcasses are scavenged on by wildlife such as vultures and other carnivores which themselves fall sick or die.

 The cats pose a different set of problems altogether, as they prefer to target smaller prey.
 Not every hunt is for food and the birds in the Himalayas are always vulnerable.

 Things are set to change with the effort of the Himalayan Mutt Project which brings free neutering and anti-rabies vaccinations to communities for the first time.
 This unique project began the neutering and vaccination program for dogs and cats in Manang in 2014 with a follow-up in May this year.

-This is a crowdfunded initiative that aims to control animal populations and to mitigate the risk of a rabies epidemic through Capture, Neuter, Vaccinate and Release (CNVR) programs which are recommended by the WHO for the humane control of stray dogs and rabies transmission to humans.
+This is a crowdfunded initiative that aims to control animal populations and mitigate the risk of a rabies epidemic through Capture, Neuter, Vaccinate, and Release (CNVR) programs which are recommended by the WHO for the humane control of stray dogs and rabies transmission to humans.

 The Himalayan Mutt Project relies on the generosity of donors to continue its programs which will benefit the people of the Himalayas and its fragile and